offensive-packaging/documentation/feroxbuster/index.md

            Set --replay-proxy to http://127.0.0.1:8080 and set --insecure to true

        --smart
-           Set --extract-links, --auto-tune, --collect-words, and --collect-backups to true
+           Set --auto-tune, --collect-words, and --collect-backups to true

        --thorough
            Use the same settings as --smart and set --collect-extensions to true